 Eating Disorders

 If you or someone you know is struggling with an eating disorder, it is important to get help.
-Eating disorders can be very dangerous and can cause a lot of damage both physically and mentally.
+Eating disorders can be both physically and mentally damaging, and should always be taken seriously.
 In this guide, we will discuss the different types of eating disorders, the signs that someone may be suffering from one, and the treatment options available.
 We hope that this information will help you or your loved one start on the path to recovery.

 Types of eating disorders

 There are three main types of eating disorders: anorexia nervosa, bulimia nervosa, and binge-eating disorder.
-Each one has its own set of symptoms and can be treated in different ways.
+Each one has its own set of symptoms and is treated in different ways.

-Anorexia nervosa is a condition that causes people to starve themselves even when they are not overweight.
-People with this disorder often have a distorted view of their body image and see themselves as being fat even when they are dangerously thin.
+Anorexia nervosa is a condition that causes people to restrict their eating.
+People with this disorder often have a distorted view of their body image regardless of their weight.
 They may also engage in extreme dieting and exercise rituals to lose weight.
-Anorexics typically have low body weight, dry skin, brittle hair and nails, constipation, and problems with concentration and memory.
+People with anorexia typically have low body weight, dry skin, brittle hair and nails, constipation, and problems with concentration and memory.

-Binge-eating disorder is characterized by recurrent episodes of binge eating without any compensatory behaviours like purging or excessive exercise.
-People with this disorder often feel out of control during binges and ashamed or disgusted afterwards.
+Binge-eating disorder is characterised by recurrent episodes of binge eating without any compensatory behaviours like purging or excessive exercise.
+People with this disorder often feel out of control during binges.
 Binge-eaters typically have a higher body weight than people with other eating disorders.
-They may also have high blood pressure, cholesterol, and diabetes.
+They may also have high blood pressure, cholesterol, or diabetes.

 Symptoms of eating disorders